AIMA-Project/AAMA-Lab01/README.md

 - [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
 - [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 Using both of these plugins allows for extensive integration with Docker and greatly simplifies interfacing with it.
+It also allows for easy transference of files between the Docker container and host OS.